 If your ABS light is on together with the traction control light, it means that you have no anti-lock brakes on your vehicle, which can be really dangerous if you have to panic brake.

 - The traction control light can often be found together with the ABS light

 - The TCS and ABS system work together

 - When the TCS light is on, the function is shut off

 - TCS problems are often caused by a failed ABS sensor

 - Always repair your traction control system problems as fast as possible.

-If you have any other questions about the TCS Light or want to tell us of how you repaired your vehicle, comment down below and I will answer your questions as fast as possible.
-If you have any other car questions you are welcome to ask them at our homepage.
+If you have any other questions about the TCS light or want to tell us of how you repaired your vehicle, comment below and I will answer your questions as fast as possible.
+If you have any other car questions, you are welcome to ask them at our homepage.

 If you want to find more about dashboard signs, you can check out the article Dashboard Warning Lights.